 A dog is most impressionable before 14 weeks of age.
 Proper socialization will help her become desensitized to her surroundings and therefore reduce the likelihood she will be afraid of things as she grows older.
 You should continue with socialization as your dog grows in order to maintain her confidence and help her over any bumps in the road.
 As a responsible pet owner, it is your job to provide your dog with as many positive and enriching experiences as possible.

 Keep introducing your dog to new people.
-The more experiences your dog has to meet different people, the less she will be afraid as she matures.
+The more opportunities your dog has to meet different people, the less she will be afraid as she matures.

 Introduce your dog to as many other social dogs as possible.
 Make sure that the interaction is as smooth and pleasant as possible.
 Before introducing your dog to another dog, be sure that the other dog is okay with it by reading his or her body language.
 For more information on canine body language, please see our Canine Body Language article.
 To avoid potential mayhem, it is always best for both dogs to remain on a leash during their initial introduction.
 For more information on dog-dog introductions, please see our article on Introducing Dogs.